blankworker1/ALLOCATE/README.md

 All economic activity is constrained by irreversible physical inputs.

-Production requires inputs—energy, time, materials, or attention—that cannot be recovered without additional expenditure.
+Production requires inputs - energy, time, materials, or attention - that cannot be recovered without additional expenditure.
 Economic scarcity originates in physical reality, not policy, preference, or accounting.

 ### Axiom 2 — One-Way Entry